xhenner/mp3-go/README.md

     mp3File, err := mp3.Examine(path, slow)

-if slow is true, the program will scan the whole file, if not, just the 50 first frames.
-The full scan is more precise (especially for VBR files) but much longer
+if slow is true, the program will scan the whole file, if not, just the 500 first frames.
+The full scan is more precise (especially for VBR files) but much slower